BEST WESTERN Cityplace Inn

 Dallas conventions bring many guests to our property, and we understand that business travelers have unique needs.
 The Oak Lawn/Cedar Springs corporate area is a big draw, and the Dallas Market Center is another hot spot that’s conveniently near our Dallas hotel.
 Our central location and close proximity to Baylor hospitals make us a prime choice for everyone here for work.

 With a 24-hour restaurant and coffee shop on site, a hot meal and cup of morning coffee is never far away.
 Stay close to the Dart Rail, and there’s a bus station within walking distance.
-The Dallas Zoo, uptown and downtown are only three miles away.
+Uptown and Downtown are only three miles away.
 Where you stay is just as important as what you do on vacation.
 At our Dallas hotel, we make making the most of your trip easy.

 Book a room at BEST WESTERN Cityplace Inn today and save on your trip!